listrophy/ecstatic/README.md

 # Ecstatic

 Ecstatic is a static site generator focused on simplicity.
 It uses just enough of the right tools, leaving as much power in your hands while still providing plenty of value.
-Ecstatic is opinionated in favor of [HAML](http://haml.info/), [SASS](http://sass-lang.com/), and (someday) [CoffeeScript](http://coffeescript.org/).
+Ecstatic is opinionated in favor of [HAML](http://haml.info/), [SASS](http://sass-lang.com/), and [CoffeeScript](http://coffeescript.org/).

 Ecstatic provides a straight-forward directory structure for your site<!-- and concatenates scripts and stylesheets-->.
 It also provides a mechanism to push either the `master` or `gh-pages` branch to GitHub.